Austria's Fragmented E-Government: 5,627 Public Websites

 National Domain Register

-Feasible in the short term: Central, machine-readable register of all public domains – managed by the Federal Chancellery or A-SIT.
+Achievable in the short term: Central, machine-readable register of all public domains – managed by the Federal Chancellery or A-SIT.
 The foundation for any further digitalisation initiative.

 Standardised Typology

-Medium term: Official classification of public websites (Type A/B/C model).
+Medium-term: Official classification of public websites (Type A/B/C model).
 Enables systematic analyses, compliance audits, and resource planning.

 Automated Audits